epfl-si/amm/README.rst

 #.
 RANCHER_VERIFY_CERTIFICATE: if true the Rancher SSL certificate will be verified
 #.
 RANCHER_ACCESS_KEY: the Rancher API access key
 #.
 RANCHER_SECRET_KEY: the Rancher API secret key
+#.
+AMM_MYSQL_DOMAIN: Suffix to add to stack name to obtain FQDN access to the DB
+#.
+DJANGO_DEBUG: Set the debug mode of django "True" enables it, anything else disables it.

 For the tests to pass, some more variables need to be assigned: